cmu-sei/iides/documentation/WhitePaper.md

 ## Using IIDES
 TODO - using IIDES

-We recognize that not all components of IIDES will be useful to all users. ...
+We recognize that not all components of IIDES will be useful to all users.
+To that end, ...

 - Using the schema
   - gotchas with json schemas